blueprint-genetics/amiss/docs/paper/methods.md

 [^9]: With the lowest chromosomal position; write this in supplementary notes

 Use of categorical variables with high class imbalance within certain levels may obfuscate the performance of the imputation methods due to allowing the classifier to learn to classify all variants with that level into either the positive or the negative class, and therefore ignoring all other features upon which imputation may have been performed.
 VEP-predicted variant consequence is one such feature.
-For this reason, we removed ariants with consequences for which either class had less than $5 \%$ of overall variants of that consequence[^10][^11].
+For this reason, we removed variants with consequences for which either class had less than $5 \%$ of overall variants of that consequence[^10][^11].

 [^10]: Removing how many?